erfianugrah/video-resizer/README.md

 - **Width/Height**: Must be between 10-2000 pixels.
 Larger dimensions will be rejected.
 - **Time**: Limited to 0-30s range for frame extraction.
 Outside this range may not work.
-- **Duration**: While any positive duration can be specified, videos longer than ~30 seconds may be truncated due to Cloudflare Media Transformation API limitations.
+- **Time Parameter**: The `time` parameter (starting point) must be between 0-30 seconds.
+This is a documented limitation of the Cloudflare Media Transformation API.
-- **Video Length**: Due to Cloudflare Media Transformation limitations, videos longer than approximately 30 seconds may be truncated when streamed.
-This is a platform limitation, not a configuration issue.
+- **Duration & Video Length**: Some users have reported that videos longer than approximately 30 seconds may be truncated when processed, although this is not explicitly documented as a hard limit in Cloudflare's API.
 - **Format**: Only applies when `mode=frame`.
 Using with video mode has no effect.
 - **Loop/Autoplay/Muted**: Only apply to `mode=video`.
 Using with frame mode has no effect.
 - **Autoplay**: Most browsers require `muted=true` for autoplay to work properly.